Skip to content

 H(coin)

-Next, we define a function for moving clockwise and counterclockwise.
-This operation is simply a modular addition by \(\pm 1\). * Classical: the position is an integer in \([-2^{N-1}, 2^{N-1}-1]\), we use basic arithmetic operations. * Quantum: the position is an \(N\)-qubits state.
-We can easily build an inplace modular addition by 1 ourselves (see explanation at the end of this notebook).
-Note that since quantum operations are reversible, we can define a counterclockwise step as the inverse of the clockwise step.
+• Quantum: the position is an \(N\)-qubits state.
+Build an in-place modular addition by 1 (see an explanation at the end of this notebook).
+Note that since quantum operations are reversible, you can define a counterclockwise step as the inverse of the clockwise step.

 from classiq.qmod.symbolic import pi